“The conscious mind is the goal setter, and the unconscious mind is the goal getter.”

 Programming: This refers to the capacity to change our mind and body states.
 You’ve heard the term living on autopilot, right?
 To someone trained in NLP, this would mean that you are living according to your programming, which consists of habitual thoughts, feelings, reactions, beliefs, and traditions.
 Someone trained in Neuro-linguistic programming knows how such programs are structured in the mind and how to access them through conversation (language) so that outdated programs and autopilot behaviours can be changed.

 NLP is a pragmatic school of thought – an ‘epistemology’- that addresses the many levels involved in being human.
 NLP is a multi- dimensional process that involves the development of behavioural competence and flexibility, but also involves strategic thinking and an understanding of the mental and cognitive processes behind behaviour.
-NLP provides tools and skills for the development of states of individual excellence, but it also establishes a system of empowering beliefs and presuppositions about what human beings are; what communication is and what the process of change is all about.
+NLP training provides tools and skills for the development of states of individual excellence, but it also establishes a system of empowering beliefs and presuppositions about what human beings are; what communication is and what the process of change is all about.
 At another level,

 NLP is about self-discovery, exploring identity and mission.